CodePapi/electron-js-app-starter-kit/README.md

 Builds the app for production to the `release-build` folder as a windows desktop application.<br />

-Your app is publised as a window application, inside the `release-build` directored.
+Your app is publised as a window application, inside the `release-build` directory.

 ### `npm  package-mac` or `yarn package-mac`

 Builds the app for production to the `release-build` folder as a macOS desktop application.<br />

-Your app is publised as a macOS application, inside the `release-build` directored.
+Your app is publised as a macOS application, inside the `release-build` directory.

 ### `npm  package-linux` or `yarn package-linux`

 Builds the app for production to the `release-build` folder as a Linux desktop application.<br />

-Your app is publised as a Linux application, inside the `release-build` directored.
+Your app is publised as a Linux application, inside the `release-build` directory.